-10 Direction about the number of persons allowed on premises
+12 Direction about the number of persons allowed on premises

 - (1) The occupier of premises must not allow more persons on the premises than the greater of:

 - (a) the number of persons that is equivalent to one person per 2 square metres of space in the premises; or

 - (b) 25 persons.

 - (2) This section does not apply to:

 - (a) a place of residence; or

-- (b) a gymnasium; or

-- (c) an entertainment facility; or
+- (b) an entertainment facility; or

-- (d) a nightclub; or

 - (c) a recreation facility (major); or

-- (e) a vessel used for commercial tours for scuba diving, snorkelling or whale, dolphin or marine animal watching, but only if there are 50 or fewer persons on the vessel; or
+- (d) a vessel used for commercial tours for scuba diving, snorkelling or whale, dolphin or marine animal watching, but only if there are 50 or fewer persons on the vessel; or

-- (f) caravan parks and camping grounds; or
+- (e) caravan parks and camping grounds; or

-- (g) holiday homes and short-term rentals; or
+- (f) holiday homes and short-term rentals; or

-- (h) a gathering referred to in Schedule 2.
+- (g) a gathering referred to in Schedule 2.